1 Cord

 After loading, the truck is then parked in our heated shop for the night.
 Deliveries are made in the morning, so the firewood is dry, with no snow or rain on the load when it leaves here.

 Please Note: The actual mileage and pricing to the delivery address will be calculated from the log yard here in Chickaloon.
-Anything over 25 miles will be charged the $4.00/loaded mile rate here in the Mat-Su.
-Up to 2 cords can be delivered per load.
+Any client locations over 30 miles will be charged the $4.00/loaded mile rate for each mile over that thirty.
+We were able to keep pricing on the firewood the same as last year, but do need to cover additional transportation costs over 30 miles.

 Multiple cord orders can be delivered on different days, depending on schedules.
-Delivery charges will apply for each delivery/load outside of the 25 miles from the log yard.
+Delivery charges will apply for each delivery/load outside of the 30 miles from the log yard.

 Dump Deliveries Only